NMKsas/ROBO-666/corob_2024/src/snap_to_target/README.md

 The package also includes a simple class `SnapServiceNode` as tool selection service.

 Currently implemented strategies are divided by the target category into separate files.
 The user is free to come up with some alternative algorithms besides the ones provided.
+Additionally there is a simple class `SnapServiceNode` for a simple tool selection service.

+Currently implemented strategies are divided by the target category into separate files.

 | File                      | Description                                                                         |
 | ------------------------- | ----------------------------------------------------------------------------------- |